 Eating disorders affect approximately 7,000,000 American women each year and tend to peak during childbearing years.
 Pregnancy is a time when body image concerns are more prevalent, and for those who are struggling with an eating disorder, the nine months of pregnancy can cause disorders to become more serious.

 Two of the most common types of eating disorders are anorexia and bulimia.
 Anorexia involves obsessive dieting or starvation to control weight gain.
+Bulimia involves binge eating and vomiting or using laxatives to rid the body of excess calories.
+Both types of eating disorders may negatively affect the reproductive process and pregnancy.

 How do eating disorders affect fertility?